sandiegojs/vanilla-browser-docs/docs/ajax.md

 Something is still off.
 Did you spot it?

 We need our `skills_attributes` key to have an array value since we have multiple skills.
 Right now, only the very last skill is being saved.
 We want to catch this special case inside of our `for` loop.
-If we haven't created this new `skills_attributes` array, do so and append the current skill, and if we have then just append the current skill.
+In the `for` loop, test if the current item is `skills_attributes` item.
+If it is, create an array with the current skill.
+If we have already created the key and value pair, then just append the current skill to the existing array.

 ```js
 var serializeArray = function(selector) {